 Disclosures

 EDE is a CEO for E2Bio Life Sciences LLC and G.I.
-Pharmaceuticals Inc. E2Bio Life Sciences LLC has developed Bocaliner, an FDA-registered class 1 medical device designed to enhance the efficacy of topical medications applied to the oral cavity.
+Pharmaceuticals Inc. E2Bio Life Sciences LLC has developed Bocaliner, an FDA-registered class 1 medical device designed to enhance the efficacy of topical medicines applied to the oral cavity.
 G.I.
-Pharmaceuticals Inc. has medical treatments for oral leukoplakia designed to prevent oral cancer, and a new medication for anal pruritis.
+Pharmaceuticals Inc. has medical treatments for oral leukoplakia designed to prevent oral cancer, and a new medicine for anal pruritis.

 Acknowledgements